Scientific Research

 Observations have shown indirect evidence of a population of massive planets embedded in protoplanetary disks, whose interactions with the disk would substantially impact its structure.

-We studied how a fairly massive forming planet would affect the 3D gas velocity structure of a VSI-turbulent planet-forming disk, focused on the observability of kinematical signatures (paper accepted to A&A).
+In Barraza-Alfaro et al. 2024, we studied how a fairly massive forming planet would affect the 3D gas velocity structure of a VSI-turbulent planet-forming disk, focused on the observability of kinematical signatures.

 Observability of VSI in protoplanetary disk CO kinematics